ArchiveBox/debian-archivebox/README.md

 3. `uv` resolves Python 3.13 from the host or its normal managed-Python location for the `archivebox` system user.
 4. `uv pip install` installs ArchiveBox into `/opt/archivebox/venv`.
-5. Runtime extractor/plugin dependencies remain managed by `archivebox install`.
+5. Runtime extractor/plugin dependencies remain managed by `archivebox install`, and only your selected plugin dependencies are lazy-installed on first use.

 ## Install